RIYADHABBES/Modeling_KUKA-KR-1000-TITAN_Robotic_arm_Using_MATLAB/README.md

 ### Objectives
-The goal is to plan the trajectory of the KUKA KR 1000 TITAN robotic arm that have six degrees of freedom in a way its end effector move from point A to point B and compare it with the line (AB) while varying the angles of our links.
+The goal is to plan the trajectory of the KUKA KR 1000 TITAN robotic arm that have six degrees of freedom in a way its end effector moves from point A to point B and compare it with the line (AB) while varying the angles of our links.

 The validation of the model and the results will be done by a script programmed in MATLAB.